bjatkin/golf-engine/README.md

   * additionally that would give more flexibility memorywise since you can load the map into the sprites
   * however it could add a lot of unwanted complexity
   * how woud this be implemented?

-### Fix
-* oo for the filled in circle is a bad letter sequence.
-Picke a sequence that is less common in regular words